robenkleene/robenkleene.github.io/_drafts/2019-06-16-on-cloudflare-warp-privacy.md

 [^httpisfirstpriority]: Your first priority for making your use of the internet private is to use encrypted protocols, in particular, HTTPS (the lock icon in your browser indicates that you are connecting to a website via HTTPS).
 With HTTPS enabled, all communication is hidden from any intermediary (such as your ISP), everything is hidden except for the IP address and the domain itself (note that this only applies to the HTTPS request itself).

 [^identifiedthroughtraffic]: In reality, a VPN provider could probably identify you by watching at your traffic, so [trusting your VPN provider](https://drewdevault.com/2019/04/19/Your-VPN-is-a-serious-choice.html) is very important, but no more so than trusting your ISP already is.

+[^cloudflareismassive]: Since their products are less consumer orientated and more business-to-business, many people aren't aware how massive Cloudflare actually is.
+For example, [according to W3Techs](https://w3techs.com/technologies/details/cn-cloudflare/all/all) 9.2% of all websites use Cloudflare.